-I'm the Bowman Lecturer in English and a College Research Associate at Wolfson College, having worked as a Supervisor and Director of Studies at various Cambridge colleges for several years; I mainly teach literature of the long eighteenth century.
-I also lecture on Shakespeare and Modern Prose at the Faculty of Education, and run courses on eighteenth-century visual culture and Jane Austen for the international Pembroke-King's Programme.
-I'm an editor of Sterne journal The Shandean, and regularly contribute reviews of eighteenth-century publications to The Scriblerian.
+I'm the Bowman Lecturer in English and a College Research Associate at Wolfson College, having worked as a Supervisor and Director of Studies at various Cambridge colleges for several years.
+I mainly teach literature of the long eighteenth century; I also lecture on Shakespeare and Modern Prose at the Faculty of Education, and run summer courses on eighteenth-century literature and visual culture and on Jane Austen for the international Pembroke-King's Programme.
+I'm an editor of Sterne journal The Shandean, and regularly contribute reviews to The Scriblerian.

 My research and teaching interests sprawl across eighteenth-century literature and visual culture, from satirical poetry, prose fiction, drama, travel writing and sensibility to typography, book illustration and graphic satire.
 I'm particularly interested in how parody and adaptation allow creative material to shift between genres, art-forms and languages (mainly French) within the literary and historical contexts of its appearance.
 The principal focus of my work on eighteenth-century 'afterlives' is Laurence Sterne, whose reception in Britain and beyond can be gauged by exploring Sterneana: the numerous and varied adaptations his writing has inspired from 1760 to the present day in text, image, and performance.

 'Wit and Humour for the Heart of Sensibility: The Beauties of Fielding and Sterne', in The Afterlives of Eighteenth-Century Fiction, ed.
 Daniel Cook and Nicholas Seager (Cambridge University Press, 2015), pp. 133-52

 - Adaptations of Laurence Sterne’s Fiction: Sterneana, 1760-1840 (Burlington and Aldershot: Ashgate, 2013)